stefpeschel/NetCoMi/readme.md

 ![](man/figures/readme/netcomp_spring_4-1.png)<!-- -->

-Using different layouts leads to a “nice-looking” network plot for each group, however, it is difficult to identify group differences at a glance.
+Using different layouts leads to a “nice-looking” network plot for each group, however, it is difficult to identify group differences at first glance.

 Thus, we now use the same layout in both groups.
 In the following, the